How to Start a Clothing Business in India: Step-by-Step

 Evaluation Criteria:

-- Check fabric quality, stitching standards, and finishing
+- Check fabric quality, stitching standards, and finishing.

-- Verify supplier credentials and past customer references
+- Verify supplier credentials and past customer references.

-- Negotiate payment terms: 30% advance, 70% on delivery
+- Negotiate payment terms of 30% advance and 70% on delivery.

-Building Supplier Relationships
+Building Supplier Relationships:

 Start with small orders to test quality and reliability.
 Maintain 2-3 suppliers for each product category to avoid dependency issues.
 You can negotiate better rates after establishing trust.